Webslash/duty/README.md

 > [!NOTE]
 > You cannot yet install Duty, we are working towards a first release.
 Please star the repository to show your interest.

-Today, many applications have some kind of asynchronous processing pattern.
-A common example is building anything with LLM APIs like Google Gemini or OpenAI.
-You want to do many API calls, ideally throttle here and there, and keep track of the result while you're at it.

-Typically this is solved with message queue systems like SQS or RabbitMQ.
+Asynchronous workloads are everywhere in modern apps - think batched LLM API calls (e.g., Google Gemini, OpenAI) where you’re juggling throttling, tracking results, and ensuring nothing gets lost.
+Message queues like SQS or RabbitMQ are the default go-to: fire-and-forget systems that scale but leave you bolting on state management hacks to keep track of what’s happened.

-The problem with these is that they are often fire-and-forget.
-This created a space for so-called "workflow orchestration" tools which allow long-running tasks to complete durably.
+This created a space for "workflow orchestration tools": resilient engines built to handle long-running tasks with durability baked in.
+They tackle async workload chaos by:
-The problem with these is that they're not that easy to maintain and too expensive to use at a scale you would a message queue.

-Duty aims to be a lightweight workflow orchestration tool that uses your existing Postgres database and lets you scale to the amounts you would see on any regular message queue.
-It's a dependency you install like your favourite ORM prisma/kysely/drizzle/knex...
-We aim to be the go-to tool of this type for new software projects as well as an attractive migration target.
+- Ensuring tasks endure failures
+- Preserving state across retries
+- Guaranteeing reliable completion
+- Eliminating the need for makeshift infrastructure fixes

+However, existing solutions are a pain to configure, maintain, and often cost a fortune when you use them for queue-like workloads.

+Duty’s different.
+It’s a lean TypeScript workflow orchestration library that uses your existing **Postgres** instance — no external dependencies, no platform lock-in, fully open source.

+Install it like you would Prisma/Kysely/Drizzle.
+Scale it to queue-level volumes, with all the pros of a workflow platform.

-A seperate dashboard component (Docker image) allows you to monitor your active workers, tasks and activities.
+We’re gunning to be the default pick for greenfield projects and a no-brainer migration path for existing solutions.
+A standalone dashboard (Docker image) gives you visibility into workers, tasks, and activities.

 Below is an example of what the API would look like.
 We'd appreciate a star on this repository if you think this is something for you.